 - No one likes slow sites.
 According to Google, one of the biggest reasons visitors stop visiting websites is the slow loading of the page.
 If your site takes more than 3 seconds to load, you've probably lost a lot of visitors.

 And how to improve it?
 If you use WordPress, there are several Cache plugins, such as W3 Total Cache, WP Rocker (the best), etc. Hiring a CDN also helps a lot, like CloudFlare, which is free.
 Avoid using unnecessary plugins.
 To measure your site performance and tips on how it can be faster, I recommend sites Google PageSpeed, GTMetrix e Pingdom

 - Avoid WordPress.com.
-One thing I learned from this blogging journey is that cheap is expensive.
-WordPress.com, which is where you can book a free blog like SaaS, is very limited, both in plugins, in Performance, themes, etc. And then for you to migrate to a paid version, it gets you a lot of work. (and possibly TOTAL loss of relevance if the URL changes - which will usually happen if you don't use your own domain).
-These days, you can book hosting for $ 8 per month and pay $ 50 per year for a custom domain.
-The cost is not that expensive and you will have many more customization options and ways to enhance your visitors experience.
+One thing I learned on this blog journey, is that the cheap is expensive.
+WordPress.com, which is where you can hire a blog for free like SaaS, is very limited, both in plugins, as in Performance, themes, etc. ..
+And then for you to migrate to a paid version, it ends up giving you a lot of work (and possibly TOTAL loss of relevance if the URL changes - which will usually happen if you don't use your own domain).
+Nowadays, you can rent accommodation for 8 reais a month and pay 50 reais a year on a personalized domain.
+The cost is not that expensive and you will have a lot more customization options and ways to improve your visitors' experience

 - Make things easy for your reader.
 When someone is on your site, it's great if you can make it easier for them to stay longer and come back.
 Some ways to do this is to place a search right at the beginning of the site so that it searches for something in your articles.